PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 ~~~~~~~~

 Needless to say, no framework for modeling brain and/or cognitive function is complete without implementing learning
 mechanisms.
-PsyNeuLink does so in two ways: in a native form, and by integrating tools available in other
+PsyNeuLink does so in two ways: in a native form, and by integrating tools available from other
+Python-based environments.
+Currently, has builtin intregration with `PyTorch <https://pytorch.org>`_, however
+other envirnoments can be accessed using `UserDefinedFunctions <UserDefinedFunction>`.
+Since such environments are
-Python-based environments, such as Pytorch.
-Since the latter are becoming increasingly accessible and powerful, the
+becoming increasingly accessible and powerful, the native implementation of learning in PsyNeuLink is designed with
-native implementation of learning in PsyNeuLink is designed with the goals of modularity and exposition rather than
+a complemenatry set of the goals: modularity and exposition, rather than efficiency of computation.
+That is, it is
-efficiency of computation.
-That is, it is better suited for "story-boarding" a model that includes learning
+better suited for "story-boarding" a model that includes learning components, and for illustrating process flow
-components, and for illustrating process flow during learning, than it is for large scale simulations involving
+during learning, than it is for large scale simulations involving learning.
+However, the specification of the
-learning.
-However, the specification of the learning components of a model in PsyNeuLink can easily be translated
+learning components of a model in PsyNeuLink can easily be translated into a Pytorch description, which can then be
-into a Pytorch description, which can then be integrated into the PsyNeuLink model with all the benefits of
+integrated into the PsyNeuLink model with all the benefits of Pytorch execution.
+Each of the two ways of specifying
-Pytorch execution.
-Each of the two ways of specifying learning components is described below.
+learning components is described below.

 LearningMechanisms
 ^^^^^^^^^^^^^^^^^^